KendallWeihe/CodeLouPythonProj/README.md

 Python3, Anaconda, Pandas, Numpy, Matplotlib, bokeh, and itertools.
 These should be standard on a Python3 install.

-The SQLITE database generates automatically via the program, however I have included it in the repository in case any issues arise with the pull.
+The SQLITE database generates automatically via the Python script, however I have included it in the repository in case any issues arise with the pull.

 For installs see:
 https://github.com/RossEpsteinKY/CodeLouPythonProj/blob/master/requirements.txt